My Journey On Learning Spanish In Six Months

 We want that new person to come back the next day!
 Therefore we should offer them activities that feel easy, light, and fun.
 Only until they feel more confident is when we can extend harder activities for them to try.

-It's all about focusing on the long game–a theme you will see throughout this piece.
+It's all about focusing on the long game–a theme you'll see throughout this piece.

 👁 Learn the most relevant concepts and ignore everything else